-One migh ask at this point: where do we get \dot{q}k from.
-Fortunately the derivative is computed using the integration formula at every past timestep for which the circuit's equations were solved.
+One migh ask at this point: where do we get q_k from?
+Fortunately the derivative is computed by the integration formula at every past timestep for which the circuit's equations were solved.
 We just need to store it for later use.
 This leaves us in a bit of a dilemma - what to do when we are solving the circuit's equations at the first timepoint?
-Well, in that case we resort to integration formulae which do not require the knowledge of the derivative at past timepoints (e.g. Backward Euler formula).
-We can switch to a more advanced integration formula (like trapezoidal integration) at the second timepoint.
+For the first timepoint we resort to integration formulae which do not require the knowledge of the derivative at past timepoints (e.g. Backward Euler formula).
+We can switch to using a more advanced integration formula (like trapezoidal integration) at the second timepoint.